 What’s The Story Of Pittsburgh City Chicken?

 In the late 1800’s/early 1900’s certain foods were either scarce or expensive.
-The chicken meat wasn’t necessarily scarce (though many city folks did have trouble getting it) but rather it was more expensive.
+The chicken meat wasn’t necessarily scarce (though many city folks did have trouble getting it), but rather, it was more expensive.

 As wars were waged, folks found that beef and pork were considerably less expensive than chicken.
-To mimic” the look of a chicken drumstick, folks would cube veal and pork, skewer them, dredge them like they would fried chicken, and then fry them.
+To mimic” the look of a chicken drumstick, folks would cube veal and pork, skewer them, dredge them like fried chicken, and then fry them.

-However to get them tender like a drumstick they would then “steam” cook them in the oven right after frying.
+However, to get them tender like a drumstick, they would then “steam” cook them in the oven right after frying.
 It was enough to tenderize the meat but still keep the coating crisp.

 This depression-era recipe is one that I hold so near and dear to my heart.
 It’s made with simple ingredients yet is so full of flavor!